Coherent Charge Oscillations in a Bilayer Graphene Double Quantum Dot

 PAT spectroscopy allows to map out the energy dispersion of the TLS and thereby to determine the tunnel coupling, which together with the detuning fully characterizes the system.
 This method relies on microwave excitation of electrons across the interdot tunnel barrier, which becomes possible whenever the microwave excitation is in resonance with the energy splitting of the QD states, i.e., $hf = E_+ - E_-$ with the microwave frequency $f$ and Planck's constant $h$~\cite{oosterkamp1998microwave, petta2004manipulation, mavalankar2016photon, van2018automated}.
 At a small bias voltage, we detune the energy levels of the QDs such that transport is blocked.
 An electron in the low energy state (see inset in Fig.~\ref{f2}h) can then only transfer into the higher state if the system absorbs a resonant microwave photon.
 The excited electron then can tunnel to the reservoir, contributing to a current through the device whose direction depends on the sign of the detuning energy.

 Fig.~\ref{f2}d shows a charge stability diagram of the triple point in Fig.~\ref{f2}a, recorded at zero bias voltage while applying a microwave excitation of $f = \SI{9}{\giga\hertz}$ to the left gate.
 Two parallel current resonances of opposite sign appear symmetrically around zero detuning.
 In order to map the energy splitting as a function of detuning, the microwave excitation frequency is varied.
-The resonances split further with increasing frequency, as shown for $f = \SI{15}{\giga\hertz}$ and $f = \SI{25}{\giga\hertz}$ in Figs.~\ref{f2}e and \ref{f2}f, respectively (see Supplementary Fig.~S2 for more data).
+In the PAT measurements, also excited states could play a role, if energetically accessible~\cite{van2018automated}.
+The absence of these excited states can be explained by the out-of-plane magnetic field of $\SI{1.8}{T}$ applied to the device, which polarizes the valley states (valley splitting of~$\approx \SI{1.5}{meV}$) and also partly the spin states (spin splitting of~$\approx \SI{210}{\mu eV}$).
+The resonances split further with increasing frequency, as shown for $f = \SI{15}{\giga\hertz}$ and $f = \SI{25}{\giga\hertz}$ in Figs.~\ref{f2}e and \ref{f2}f, respectively (see Supplementary Fig.~2 for more data).
 For a quantitative analysis, we measure the splitting of the PAT resonances along the $V_\mathrm{L}$ axis, $\delta V_\mathrm{L}$, as a function of the applied microwave frequency, see line cut in Fig.~\ref{f2}g.
 At $\delta V_\mathrm{L} < \SI{0.2}{\milli\volt}$, the PAT resonances begin to overlap, setting a lower bound to the frequency range that can be investigated.
 The relation of $\delta V_\mathrm{L}$ and $f$ is determined by the resonance condition ($hf = E_+ - E_-$) and can be expressed as